 Now an experienced performer, dance caller, session host, storyteller, compere, stage manager, music promoter, record producer and festival organiser, in another life he has been an actor, music publisher, concert promoter, record label manager, Director of a residential centre for writers, and founder of the Full Moon Club and the Shap Fell Bothy.

-On another planet, (well, on this one really, but a long time ago) he worked for seven years with heavy draught horses, extracting timber from Lake District woodlands where no machine dared to go… His book One Horsepower will be published on October 15th 2020.
+On another planet, (well, on this one really, but a long time ago) he worked for seven years with heavy draught horses, extracting timber from Lake District woodlands where no machine dared to go….
+He recounts the story of those pioneering times in his book One Horsepower, published in 2020.

 “A great all round entertainer and a fine singer, close to the tradition but not bound by it, so he moves with ease from the street corner to the concert stage.”
 Taffy Thomas, OBE